Visuals3D/setup-remote-minikube/README.md

-# Demo Stage Minikube Kubernetes Cluster
+# Remote accessable Minikube Kubernetes Cluster

-Instructions on how to setup a Minikube Cluster on Ubuntu
+Instructions on how to setup a Minikube Cluster on Ubuntu.
+And how to set it up for remote controll via kubectl from another machine.